 No, you can purchase the ferry ticket at the port on the day of departure.
 However, these ferries can sell out during busy season.
 Although I’ve not seen any packed ferries with all the boats I took, sometimes the people working the ticket agencies are clueless and will just tell you it’s sold out when it really isn’t.

 I’d recommend booking whenever you know where and when you’re going.
 There’s no point to wait.

-How to cheat the system and book cheaper fares
+How to hack the system and book cheaper fares

 While I don’t condone this, it is entirely possible to pay less for your tickets by simply booking a ticket from your point of origin to the next step on the itinerary.
 For example, Seajets will go on a Mykonos to Naxos to Paros to Sifnos to Milos route.
 If you book Mykonos to Milos, you will pay something like €50.